EU labour force survey - methodology

 The EU-LFS uses international classifications and nomenclatures.
 Actual coding in the EU-LFS may deviate to some extent from those general standards; for details, see user guide and explanatory notes.

 Country codes are based on the ISO 3166 (International Organisation of Standardisation – alpha-2 format), with two main exceptions for the EU countries Greece and the United Kingdom which are coded as EL and UK respectively.
 For more details on the classification, please consult: Country codes.
-For more detailed information on the codification of LFS variables using country codes over time, please consult EU LFS coding lists and explanatory notes over time.
+For more detailed information on the codification of LFS variables using country codes over time, please consult Core variables (user guide) and explanatory notes.

 The EU-LFS uses the Eurostat Nomenclature of territorial units for statistics (NUTS) to code regions.
 Regional variables collect information at NUTS 2 level.

 For more details on the classification, please consult: Eurostat-Metadata (NUTS).
-For more detailed information on the codification of LFS variables using NUTS 2 over time, please consult EU LFS coding lists and explanatory notes over time.
+For more detailed information on the codification of LFS variables using NUTS 2 over time, please consult Core variables (user guide) and explanatory notes.
 Due to back data revisions and adaptations to NUTS updates, available codes in the data can differ from the original coding (currently used NUTS codes by country - Excel file).

 Degree of urbanisation